MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 https://wiki.mef.net/display/CESG/LSO+Sonata

 ## Maturity Level
-These files are in the ## Working Draft ## state.
-This implies that they have not yet successfully completed the review cycles and approvals necessary to achieve the status as a MEF standard.
+These files are in the Working Draft state.
+It is work in progress and is subject to change.
+This work has not yet successfully completed the review cycles and approvals necessary to achieve the status as a MEF standard.
+The MEF is making these publicly available at this time to invite wider industry review.

 ## Contents